muditbhargava66/3D-NAND-Flash-Storage-Optimization-Tool/README.md

 ## Usage

-1. Configure the tool by modifying the configuration files in the `resources/config` directory.
+1. Configure the tool by modifying the configuration files in the `resources/config` directory:
+   - `config.yaml`: Contains the main configuration settings for the tool, including NAND flash configuration, optimization parameters, firmware configuration, characterization settings, logging configuration, and user interface settings.
+   - `template.yaml`: Defines a template for the firmware specification, which is used by the `FirmwareSpecGenerator` to generate the final firmware specification based on the provided configuration.

 2. Run the tool using the following command:
    ```
-   python src/main.py
+   python src/main.py --gui
    ```

-3. Access the GUI by opening a web browser and navigating to `http://localhost:8080`.

-4. Use the GUI to configure optimization settings, initiate optimization tasks, and monitor the progress.

-5. View the optimization results and generated reports in the `data/test_results` directory.
+   The `--gui` flag enables the graphical user interface mode.
+If you omit this flag, the tool will run in command-line mode.

+3. If running in GUI mode, the main window will appear.
+Use the menu options to perform various tasks:
+   - "File" menu:
+     - "Open": Load a data file for optimization.
+     - "Save": Save the optimized data to a file.
+     - "Exit": Close the application.
+   - "Settings" menu:
+     - "Settings": Open the settings dialog to modify the configuration.

+4. The optimization results will be displayed in the main window.
+The results include information such as firmware version, read retry status, data scrambling status, total blocks, bad blocks, least worn block, most worn block, and cache hit ratio.

+5. The tool logs various events and messages during execution.
+The log messages are displayed in the console and saved to the log file specified in the `config.yaml` file.

 ## Development